lgelmi/AndroidBasicNanoDegree_Project3/README.md

 HystoQuiz - An history quiz based on National Geographic History magazine.

 This project target is to realize a quiz app on something we know.
 Since I add a "Historica" (The italian version of National Geographic "History") magazine nearby, I decided to create a sort of commercial app that, with the proper improvements, could be used by National Geographic for advertising purposes.
+The questions are taken from some of the articles of the February 2018 Historica issue and should serve as a sort of encouragement to buy it.
+Of course, a proper app would have a quiz for each month and several links to buy the magazine itself or even just one article.
+Interesting images associated with each question might be useful too.
+But this is just a didactical project :).

 The main features are:
 * For type of question: Completion, True/False, Multiple Choice and Multiple Answer.